sidsingh0/food-recommendation/readme.md

 Recipe Labs, is a smart recipe recommendation application.
 It helps users figure out what food they can make with the ingredients they have and also recommend similar recipes based on properties of the food.

-To view developer guide click [here](https://github.com/sidsingh0/food-recommendation/blob/master/dev.md).
+To view the developer guide click [here](https://github.com/sidsingh0/food-recommendation/blob/master/dev.md).

 ## Index